EvolvingLMMs-Lab/multimodal-sae/README.md

 <img width="1716" alt="image" src="./assets/steer.png">

 These features can then be used to steer model's behavior to output desire output.
+You can check our papers for more details.